 Unusual standard equipment includes an SD card reader, in addition to a USB port.
 You can order useful additional equipment such as heated windshield wipers (part of the Cold Weather package, which also includes heated front seats) a two-piece or panorama glass sunroof, and a perpendicular as well as parallel-parking assistant.

 There’s nothing to indicate Jeep is actively considering it, but I can’t help considering what the Cherokee might be like with a version of the 3 liter diesel V-6 that’s currently available in the Grand Cherokee.
-Scale it down a bit (no need for 420 ft.-lbs. of torque in the smaller/lighter Cherokee) and tune it for say 40 on the highway.
-It ought to be doable.
+Scale it down a bit (420 ft.-lbs. of torque might be a bit much in the smaller/lighter Cherokee) and tune it for say 40 on the highway.

 And it would a nice poke-in-the-government’s eye.
-Beat their CAFE number – without killing off vehicles like this.
+Beat their 35.5 MPG CAFE number – without killing off vehicles like this.